sebapersson/SBMLImporter.jl/docs/src/index.md

 !!! info
     The number of arguments returned by `SBML_to_ODESystem` varies depending on whether the model has events.
 When importing an SBML model, `SBML_to_ODESystem` will inform about the number of returned arguments.

-### Importing a Model Without Events and Piecewise
+### Importing a Model Without Events and Piecewise expressions

 Importing an SBML model without is straightforward.
 Given the path to a SBML file do: